Lyft trumps revenue estimates as it attracts more riders

-Oct 30 (Reuters) - Ride-hailing company Lyft Inc blew past Wall Street estimates for third-quarter revenue on Wednesday, as promotions attracted more active users who also spent more per ride.
+(Reuters) - Ride-hailing company Lyft Inc (LYFT.O) blew past Wall Street estimates for third-quarter revenue on Wednesday, as promotions attracted more active users who also spent more per ride.

 The company also estimated current-quarter revenue well ahead of expectations and raised its 2019 forecast.

-Lyft has partnered with several companies as it battles larger rival Uber Technologies Inc for a bigger share of the ride-hailing market.
+Lyft has partnered with several companies as it battles larger rival Uber Technologies Inc (UBER.N) for a bigger share of the ride-hailing market.
+Uber’s shares were up nearly 1%.

-The company has partnered with Delta Airlines Inc, Airbnb and Slack Technologies Inc among others, according to Lyft’s website.
+The company has partnered with Delta Airlines Inc (DAL.N), Airbnb and Slack Technologies Inc (WORK.N) among others, according to Lyft’s website.

 Lyft said it expects revenue in the range of $975 million and $985 million for the fourth quarter.
 Analysts on average were expecting revenue of $942.6 million, according to IBES data from Refinitiv.